 8. Counterfeeding opacity

-Rule2 counterfeeds Rule1 if R2 could feed R1, but R1 is ordered first, so it doesn't get to apply.
-In the simplest cases, $A \rightarrow B / X_Y$ has been counterfed if there exist surface XAYs.
+Rule2 counterfeeds Rule1 if R2 could feed R1, but R1 is ordered first, so R1 doesn't get to apply.
+In the simplest cases, $A \rightarrow B / X{}Y$ has been counterfed if there exist surface XAYs.